 Else Plant-Based Formula is a fabulous vegan baby formula.

 Now, don’t fret too much over a formula marked for toddlers instead of infants.
 The blend should be quite sufficient for many older infants (6 months and up and eating solids), but as is always recommended, feel free to check with your family physician.

 In my previous experiences with formula companies, Baby’s Only once sent me a few documents supporting the use of their toddler formulas for babies.
 They told me that for regulation purposes, formula companies are required to label the packaging as a toddler formula when it contains certain ingredients in certain ratios.

 Speaking of ingredients, take a look:

 If you have the option, you may want to pick a lactose-based baby formula in order to more closely mimic breast milk.
 That is not always the right choice, especially for babies with lactose intolerance or parents who prefer to avoid animal products in their baby’s formula.

 Take a look at the pros and cons of this baby formula blend.

 Have you ever seen organic almond butter as the first ingredient in baby formula?
 Me neither.
 This is meant to serve as a source of protein, fat, and fiber for your vegan kiddo.
 This and buckwheat flour (protein and complex carbs) and tapioca maltodextrin (a gentle carb for quick energy) are the main ingredients, leaving soy and dairy entirely off the label, which may be better for your baby’s health.

-At least this brand has found an option other than corn syrup to easy tummy troubles when breast milk and milk are not an option.
+At least this brand has found an option other than corn syrup to ease tummy troubles when breast milk and milk are not an option.

 But for a lactose-free option, you will not find a better baby formula.

 Finally, with organic sugar added for flavor and energy, this formula is sweet and almost smells like cookie dough!
 And your baby might find this tastes more like a snickerdoodle and less like breast milk.
-It might just be the best tasting baby formula because everything on the label is an actual food, not a chemical.
+It might just be the best-tasting baby formula because everything on the label is actual food, not a chemical.